c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ### Signal-driven I/O model

-In the signal-driven I/O model the application makes a non-blocking call and registers an event handler.
-When a socket is read to be read or written, an event is generated for the application.
-Then the event handler copies the data from kernel-space buffer into user-space buffer.
+In the signal-driven I/O model the application makes a non-blocking call and registers a signal handler.
+When a socket is ready to be read or written, a signal is generated for the application.
+Then the signal handler copies the data from kernel-space buffer into user-space buffer.

-Events can be implemented either by a signal or by a thread-based callback.

 ![signal-driven I/O model](/.images/signal_driven_IO_model.png)